Finite sample bounds for barycenter estimation in geodesic spaces: The Riemannian case

 where $\alpha=2$ if $\kappa\leq 0$ and $\alpha=\alpha(\varepsilon,\kappa)$ otherwise. \end{theorem}

 The bounds given in these two theorems look worse than the ones we obtained in a more general framework.
 Indeed, both dependences on $\alpha(\varepsilon,\kappa)$ (in the small $\varepsilon$ regime) and in $(\sigma^2,K^2)$ are deteriorated.
 However, the assumption we made on the distribution of $X_1$ in Theorem~\ref{thm:Riem_unbounded} is less stringent than, say, in Theorem~\ref{thm:mainthm}, and it is more standard.
 Indeed, we do not require that all Lipschitz functions of $X_1$ are sub-Gaussian, but only those of the form $\langle u,\Log_{b^*}X_1\rangle_{b^*}$ for $u\in T_{b^*}M$ (see Section~\ref{sec:subGauss} above).
-Finally, the bound obtained in Theorem~\ref{thm:Riem_bounded} is strictly worse than that of Theorem~\ref{cor:Hoeffding} in the small $\alpha$ regime, that is, $\kappa>0$ and very $\varepsilon$.
+Moreover, the bound obtained in Theorem~\ref{thm:Riem_bounded} has a better dependence on $\alpha$ than Corollary~\ref{cor:Hoeffding} in the small $\alpha$ regime, that is, when $\kappa>0$ and $\varepsilon$ is very small.